utsa-asc/college-dls/components/02-components/04-profile/03-profile-info/profile-info.readme.md

 There are currently no variants for this component.

 ## Media Requirements
-- Profile Card Image:  The headshot image of the person in the profile card.
-Our standard headshot image size is 400px (width) by 500px (height), 72 ppi (pixels per inch) jpeg or png.
+- Profile Info Image:  The headshot image of the person in the profile card.
+Our standard headshot image size is 720px (width) by 480px (height), 72 ppi (pixels per inch) jpeg or png.
     - Image should be no larger and 300kb (kilobytes)

 ## Copy Requirements